gordonguthrie/belka-router/docs/belka_router.md

 * normal user nonces
 * admin user nonces
 ^
-So this function has to peform the `is_admin` check too
+So this function has to perform the `is_admin` check too

 ```erlang